King Sunny Adé: 2009 comeback

-At the beginning of another round of tour of the United States and Canada, Sunny Adé, now known as The Chairman in his home country, was appointed a visiting professor of music at the Obafemi Awolowo University in Ile-Ife.
+At the beginning of another round of tours in the United States and Canada, Sunny Adé, now known as The chairman in his home country, was appointed a visiting professor of music at the Obafemi Awolowo University in Ile-Ife.
 In July of that same year, King Sunny Adé was inducted into the Afropop Hall of Fame, at the Brooklyn African Festival in the United States.
 He dedicated the award to Michael Jackson.

-Hollywood career
+Acting career

 In the 1980s, Sunny Adé did some work in Hollywood.
 His music was featured in the 1983 film Breathless, starring Richard Gere, and the 1986 comedy One More Saturday Night, and he acted in Robert Altman's 1987 comedy O.C. and Stiggs.
 He featured in a few Nollywood movies in the early 2000s.

 Awards

 Sunny Adé has received numerous awards during his career.
 In November 2016 he became a recipient of the AFRIMA award.
 In December 2016 he was inducted into Hard Rock Cafe hall of fame.